Early Years Foundation Stage Policy

 - Children develop and learn in different ways and at different rates.
 The EYFS framework covers the education and care of all children in Early Years provision, including children with special educational needs and disabilities.
 We tailor the experiences we offer the children in our care according to their individual needs and abilities.

-This policy was adopted by: Branches Out of School, Date: Spring 2021
+This policy was adopted by: Branches Out of School, Date: Autumn 2021

-To be reviewed: Spring 2022 Signed: Sharon Evans, Manager
+To be reviewed: Autumn 2022 Signed: Sharon Evans, Manager

 Written in accordance with the Statutory Framework for the Early Years Foundation Stage (2021): Before/after school care and holiday provision [3.41] and Safeguarding and Welfare Requirements: Information for parents and carers [3.73] and The Learning and development requirements, Footnote 5, p7 *Please see attached form for consent